-lens with FourThirds max sensor coverage and it is designed to be used with Micro Four Thirds mount cameras.
+lens with Optical Image stabilization and FourThirds max sensor coverage, and it is designed to be used with MFT

-Panasonic 35-100mm F4.0-5.6 is compatible with cameras that have Micro Four Thirds lens mount.
-Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are Panasonic GH6, OM System OM-1 and Panasonic GH5 II.
+Panasonic 35-100mm F4.0-5.6 is compatible with cameras that have a Micro Four Thirds lens mount.
+Some of the latest released cameras that are compatible with the Micro Four Thirds lenses are Panasonic G9 II, OM System OM-5 and Panasonic GH6.

 Panasonic 35-100mm F4.0-5.6 has a focal range of 35-100mm and 2.9X zoom ratio which has a 35mm equivalent focal range of 70-200mm when used on a FourThirds format camera.